 Before you begin to try to cover the black stains left by mould, you must ensure that you have killed any spores on the surface of the wall using one of the methods above.
 When the mould has been treated, make sure that the wall is washed down thoroughly or the treatment you used could affect the integrity of any wall covering you apply.

 The best way to cover mould stains is to paint over the effected area.
 Rather than just using ordinary emulsion, it is best to invest in some fungicidal paint.
 This is specially formulated to help prevent mould and mildew from growing (although it won’t stop mould growing in very damp, poorly ventilated conditions).
-You can buy fungicidal paint in small quantities if you just want to treat a small patch of wall.
+You can buy fungicidal paint in small quantities if you just want to treat a small patch of wall (a tip from specialists of office cleaning Toronto).
 You can also buy anti-mould paint designed to be used over the whole room.
 This is usually more expensive than ordinary emulsion, but really can help to prevent mould returning to a room.

 If you plan to wallpaper a wall where mould has been a problem, you should use wallpaper paste that includes a fungicidal treatment.
 Ideally, paint the effected areas of the wall with anti-mould paint before you wallpaper over it.